austinhawthorne/nile-readiness-test/README.md

    sudo apt update && sudo apt install frr freeradius-client dnsutils ntpdate curl netcat-openbsd openssl
    ```

 **Note** Ensure pip is installed.
-On some sustems you may have to get python modules through apt.
+On some systems you may have to get python modules through apt.
 Also, freeradius-client may only be available through freeradius package.

 ## Usage